Medical Malpractice Attorneys in Louisville, KY

 Types of Damages in a Medical Malpractice Case

-In a medical malpractice case, the injured person will request a specific monetary award from a judge or jury.
+In a medical malpractice case, the injured person requests a specific monetary award from a judge or jury.
 This award is compensation for any losses, known as damages.
-Damages can be either economic, non-economic, or punitive.
+Damages can be economic, non-economic, or punitive.

-Economic damages are pecuniary losses that take money directly out of the victim’s checking account.
+Economic damages are pecuniary losses that take money directly from the victim’s checking account.
 These may include:

 - Lost income